Timmyway/calc_videos_durations/README.md

 #### Scenario
 - Suppose that you have a folder (and potentially with subfolders) with tons of video.
-- So you want to know the duration of each video file
+- So you would like to know the duration of each video files.
-- This script will give you the duration for each video files.
+- This script will give you the duration for each single video, then it will make an html report of tracked files.

 #### Dependencies
 - You will have to install MediaInfo